opendaylight/docs/docs/user-guide/centinel-user-guide.rst

 Overview
 --------

-In the Beryllium Release of Centinel, this framework enables SDN applications/services to receive events from multiple streaming sources (e.g., Syslog, Thrift, Avro, AMQP, Log4j, HTTP/REST) and execute actions like network configuration/batch processing/real-time analytics.
+In this release of Centinel, this framework enables SDN applications/services to receive events from multiple streaming sources (e.g., Syslog, Thrift, Avro, AMQP, Log4j, HTTP/REST) and execute actions like network configuration/batch processing/real-time analytics.
 It also